Clarity SaaS Upgrade

 Reporting and Resolving Issues

 Create a support ticket to log any issues encountered during testing and ensure appropriate resolution is provided.
 Mention in the support ticket explicitly if the issue is an upgrade blocking issue.
+All the blocking issues will be resolved prior to the scheduled production upgrade.

 Other service changes and considerations